srvanderplas/unl-stat850-book/docs/04-basics.md

 - Apply syntax knowledge to reference variables and observations in common data structures
 - Create new variables and columns or reformat existing columns in provided data structures

 ## Introduction

 At this point in the course, you've learned how to write functions.
 You know the basics of how to create new variables, how data frames and lists work, and how to use markdown.

 And yet... these are skills that take some practice when applied to new data.
 So this week, we're going to focus on working with datasets, but we're not going to learn much in the way of new material (though I'll provide sample code for tasks like basic plots and tables).
-This week is about reinforcing the skills you've already learned, and helping you find your feet a bit as you work through a data analysis.
+This week is about **reinforcing the skills you've already learned**, and helping you find your feet a bit as you work through a data analysis.
 It will also provide a preview of some of the packages we're going to work with in the coming weeks (because I'm going to show you how to e.g. summarize a dataset and plot a few things, even without having covered that material).

 As you've probably guessed by now, this week's reading will primarily be focused on examples.